London Swinton Circle: From the early 1980s

 In the early 1980s, the group held several meetings of "right-wing Tories and neo-fascists" with the aim of "co-ordinating anti-immigration campaigns".
 By this time, the Conservative Party was concerned that "co-ordinating groups" like the Swinton Circle were being infiltrated by the far right.
 Its most commented-upon meeting was in 1983 with Ivor Benson as guest speaker.
 Revelations about the extreme-right past of one member led to a motion in Parliament.

 Adrian Davies was for a time secretary of the Circle after Bee Carthew.
+He is now in the Traditional Britain Group.

 Allan Robertson

 From 1992 to 2020 the Circle was run by Allan Robertson, a former member of the Scottish Monday Club and contributing editor of Right Now! magazine.
 Robertson produced a newsletter Tough Talking From The Right magazine.
 Robertson died unexpectedly in February 2020.
+Following his death the Swinton Circle was wound up.

-21st Century
+Critics

 Conservative MPs, including Liam Fox and Owen Paterson, were criticised in 2014 for speaking to the group whose publications have expressed views such as the mass deportation of British people of African descent to Africa.
 The Circle had also suggested that "an earthquake in New Zealand might have been a warning against gay marriage".

 Sheila Gilmore MP described the Circle as holding "vile views" and has questioned why the Conservative Party continues to be associated with the group.

 Policies

-The Circle is strongly Unionist and supports the restoration of capital punishment, and is against immigration and same-sex marriage.
-It backed Brexit, though the Swinton Circle continues to endorse the Conservative Party.
+The Circle was strongly Unionist and supported the restoration of capital punishment, and was against immigration and same-sex marriage.
+It backed Brexit, although the Swinton Circle continued to endorse the Conservative Party.